HarryPhillips/BugHerd-Kanban/README.md

 + Enables you to quickly search for a task and bring it up.

 ## Installation
+For quick installation, head to releases and download the latest kanban.xpi from the latest release.

 There are two ways to install Kanban, hosting the source on your local server or using the rawgit links.